 That same year, Musk turned his attention to rocket technology, putting $100 million down to form Space Exploration Technologies — SpaceX.
 In 2004, Musk was one of the first major investors in Tesla.

-Musk Cold-Calls College Student Recruits
+Does Musk Still Cold-Call College Student Recruits?

-Instead, he decided to focus on areas that would impact the future of humanity.
+In college, Musk focused on areas that would impact the future of humanity.
 These included "the internet; sustainable energy; space exploration, in particular the permanent extension of life beyond Earth; artificial intelligence; and reprogramming the human genetic code."

 Musk told podcaster Joe Rogan in May 2020 that, "Too many smart people go into finance and law," and he tends to recruit people like him — many SpaceX engineers, who are overwhelmingly young and male, have been poached from colleges' aerospace departments.
 He’s even known to reach out to professors to find the top scorers, then call up the best students.